SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/hdi-container-administration/README.md

 - You need a basic understanding of the SAP HDI concepts including SAP HDI Container Groups (also check the **Further Information** section).

-## 3. Logon to SAP HANA Cloud Cockpit
+## 3. Login to SAP HANA Cloud Cockpit

 3.1.
 Go to the SAP BTP Cloud Foundry Space in which your SAP HANA Cloud instance resides.